zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 4: Create Queue function

-In this task, you will create a second function which will be triggered the output of the OrdersCosmosTrigger function.
+In this task, you will create a second function which will be triggered by the output of the OrdersCosmosTrigger function.
 This will simulate the order processing and will add items to the notificationqueue if the order processing is complete and sendNotifications is true for the order.

 This will use an Azure Storage Queue trigger, and an input dataset from Cosmos DB, pulling in customers.
 Output dataset will be Azure Cosmos DB orders table, and an update to set processed = true, and the processedDate to today.